sleeplessval/aeon/README.md

 - Downscaling
 - Horizontal Blur
 - Interlacing
+- Monochrome Mode & Palettes
 - Scanlines
 - Screen-Space Vertex Warping
-- Affine Texture Warping
 - World Curvature

 ## Acknowledgements

 - [Alex Charlton's post "Dithering on the GPU"](http://alex-charlton.com/posts/Dithering_on_the_GPU/).
-- [BSL Shaders by CaptainTatsu](https://bitslablab.com/bslshaders/), whose downscale effect was my inspiration for forking a shader.
+- [BSL Shaders by CaptainTatsu](https://bitslablab.com/bslshaders/).
+Combining downscale with dithering is the reason I forked a shader in the first place.